microsoft/botframework-cli/packages/orchestrator/README.md

 INPUT

+  The input ground-truth and predictions files can be in LU, LUIS, QnA Maker, TSV or a JSON array format.
+  The TSV file format only supports intent labels and it must have 2 columns, labels and utterance, sepatated by a TAB.
+The label column can contains multiple labels delimited by camma.
-  The two input JSON files each contains a JSON array of labeled utterances following the schema and example shown below.
+  For entitiy labels, a user can choose LU, LUIS, or a JSON array format that each entry contains a labeled utterance following the schema and example shown below.
   In the array, each JSON entry has a "text" attribute for an utterance.
 The utterance can have an array pf "intents."
 The utterance can also has an array of "entities."
   Each entity entry contains an "entity" attribute for its name, a "startPos" attribute indicating the offset